jmbh/jmbh.github.io/_posts/2017-09-09-Deconstructing-ME.md

 Conclusion
 -----

 This was a fun opportunity to do some statistics detective work.
 However, the lack of clarity does potentially also do quite some harm by confusing the reader about important concepts.
+There is of course also the possibility that I just fully misunderstood their paper.
+In that case I hope the reader will hint at my mistakes.

 I am looking forward to comments, complaints and corrections.